-Always use defined trails and boardwalks instead of walking across the sensitive dunes.
+Always use defined trails and boardwalks instead of walking across the dunes.
 This will help reduce erosion and protect animal and plant species from harm.
 Keep in mind that beaches are home to many different types of wildlife.
 Some animals, including sea turtles and birds, use beaches as nesting areas.
 Other animals may use sand dunes for both food and nesting areas.
 To avoid disturbing wildlife and plants, observe any signs that identify certain areas of the beach to avoid.

 Any man-made solid material, including trash and litter, that ends up in the ocean is commonly referred to as “marine debris.”
 Marine debris is a problem affecting beaches, coastal waters, estuaries, and oceans throughout the world.
 You can help prevent trash and litter pollution by making good decisions on land or at sea when disposing of trash and other wastes.

-While at the beach or outdoors,
+When you are at the beach or outdoors: